oOperaho/oOperaho/README.md

 → I've been creating many games/rpgs and stories that i want to share and expand.

-→ Trying to enter the market of applications and desktop games.
+→ Trying to enter the market of desktop applications and backend development.

 → Studying Django and PyQT.